Restoration IS God’s Will and He DOES Answer our Prayers! – by Dan

 Thank you.
 I am speechless, it was exactly what I needed to hear.
 God bless, Sasha.

 Thank you, Dan.
-I was feeling a little weird and requested prayer on the ladies site, but this was a HUGE encouragement for me.
+I was feeling a little weird and requested prayer on the private site, so this was a HUGE encouragement for me.
 It quickly reminded me of the promises of God as it relates to our circumstance.
 I know the human side of us can try to deceive us and make us feel a little weird, but greater is He that is in us than he that is in the world

 here are some of the scriptures I stood on when I was a stander 27 years ago.
 And I praise God for healing my marriage.
 I still know these scriptures by heart and always share them with others: